cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-363, which already includes Monogame.
+This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-370 (not already published, which already includes Monogame.

 This unofficial version includes the cruise control software written by Jindrich with final adaptations by myself.